 - A1.
 Complete regularly scheduled reviews and updates of its emergency preparedness plans.
 (Source: Eden Area Plan, pg.
 8-26) - A2.
 Conduct periodic mock exercises using emergency response systems to test the effectiveness of County procedures included in the emergency management plan.
 (Source: Eden Area Plan, pg.
-8-27)

-- A3.
-Develop public education programs on first-aid training and disaster preparedness that encourage residents and businesses to stockpile emergency food, water and medical supplies, and provide information on emergency access routes.
+8-27) - A3.
+Develop public education programs, offered in commonly-spoken languages, on first-aid training and disaster preparedness that encourage residents and businesses to stockpile emergency food, water and medical supplies, and provide information on emergency access routes.
 Other topics should be included as necessary.
 (Source: Eden Area Plan, pg.
 8-27) - A4.
 Work with Caltrans, and the local and Countywide fire and police departments to identify appropriate emergency access routes through the unincorporated areas.
 (Source: Eden Area Plan, pg.
 8-27) - A5.
 Coordinate with the school districts, hospitals, and other major public and private agencies and organizations, including agencies that serve seniors, persons with disabilities, non-English speakers and others who may need special support during an emergency, to develop and implement an effective disaster plans.
 (Source: Castro Valley Plan, pg.
 9-13) - A6.
 Adopt and amend as needed the Alameda County Local Hazard Mitigation Plan as required under the federal Disaster Mitigation Act of 2000. - A7.
-The Alameda County Local Hazard Mitigation Plan (LHMP) adopted by the Board of Supervisors shall serve as the implementation program for the coordination of hazard planning and disaster response efforts within the County and is incorporated by reference to this Element as the Implementation Appendix, Appendix A. - A8.
-The County will ensure that the LHMP is updated regularly to keep pace with the needs of its residents.
+The Alameda County Local Hazard Mitigation Plan (LHMP) adopted by the Board of Supervisors shall serve as the implementation program for the coordination of hazard planning and disaster